Cape Town Gay Travel

 Definitely pack layers, even for summertime.
 You’ll need typical light clothing for the sun, a windbreaker jacket for mornings and sunset, and a slightly insulating jacket or light sweater for cooler nights.

 South Africa embraces a tipping culture, as is common in Britain and the United States.
 Make sure to tip service staff with your bill.
-A 15-20% tip is most common.
+A 15-20% tip is common.

 Watch Out for Load Shedding

 Keep the likelihood of experiencing load shedding if you’re planning to visit Cape Town during their summer months.
 Load shedding means certain sections of the city have their electricity turned off for a small portion of daylight hours.

 Most hotels and commercial spaces will have generators, which may persuade you to avoid staying in an apartment rental.
-But, if two to three hours without internet connection in the afternoon doesn’t bother you, you’ll be fine.
+But, if two to three hours without an internet connection in the afternoon doesn’t bother you, you’ll be fine.

 Pack Your Beach Snacks

 I quickly discovered while walking the shores of Clifton that there are no beachside bars or restaurants.
 There wasn’t even a grocery store remotely close to Clifton Beach.

 While Cape Town is a culturing and relaxing experience, let’s not ignore the massive poverty that surrounds the city.
 As you will see on your trip from the airport, huge numbers of people live in squalor.

 Massive neighborhoods built from sheet metal line the areas alongside highways outside central Cape Town.
 In fact, the large majority of greater Cape Town’s population lives in severe poverty.
 Many are without proper sanitation or even a police force.